corda/contract-sdk/README.md

 Similarly, the Contract SDK translates roles (e.g. 'buyer') to parties by utilizing the `StateWithRoles` interface.
 A state which wants to expose the translation of the roles it recognizes to parties must implement that interface.

-This means that if you want to use annotations referring to status or roles (e.g. `@PermitStatusOnInput` or `@RequireDistinctPartiesWithinEachInputState`), you will also need to use those two interfaces when defining the Contract states.
+This means that if you want to use annotations referring to statuses or roles (e.g. `@PermitStatusOnInput` or `@RequireDistinctPartiesWithinEachInputState`), you will also need to use those two interfaces when defining the Contract states.
 You can see an example of that in the examples/test-app, where the `Membership` states implement both the interfaces.

 This is the whole list of annotations currently available for use.
 Click on the black triangle for a short description.